emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. - How consistently does it find streams, including older content without issues?
 1. - How many sources do they have, and does it auto switch if one fails?
 1. - Does the site have episode autoplay?
 1. - Is the sites player good?
-Does it have extra features like casting, picture-in picture etc?
+Does it have extra features like casting, PiP etc?
 1. - How is the sites UI?
 Is it nice to look at?
 What user-settings does it have?
 1. - Do they have good subtitle features?
 1. - How well does the search engine work?
 1. - Does it have movies, shows, anime?
 1. - Does the site have watchlists, continue watching or history?
 1. - Do they have anything else unique, KDrama, live tv, etc?
-1. - Does the site have tools for media discovery like recommendations, collections or AI?
+1. - Does the site have tools for discovery like recommendations, collections or AI?

 ✔️= 2 points
 ⚠️= 1 point